gkaramanis/aRt/README.md

 # aRt

-Deprecated, new repo at https://github.com/gkaramanis/aRtist
+[DEPRECATED], new repo at https://github.com/gkaramanis/aRtist